edubart/nelua-lang/docs/pages/overview.md

 Aside from modularity, this has the benefit of your preprocessor code being simply Lua code which can leverage all your editor's tooling and configuration, such as a code formatter, syntax highlighter, completions, etc.

+If the Lua module is not in the same directory where the compiler is running from the `require` will fail to find it, to solve this you can set `LUA_PATH` system's environment variable to the a pattern which matches that directory, for example doing `export LUA_PATH="/myprojects/mymodules/?.lua"`{:.language-bash} in your terminal, notice the `?.lua` at the end.
+{:.alert.alert-info}

 ### Code blocks as arguments to preprocessor functions